Misogyny in ice hockey: United States

 In 2015, former Olympian Shannon Miller sued the University of Minnesota for discrimination after she was fired.
 The university had cited the need to cut costs behind the decision to fire her, yet did not fire the men's hockey program head coach, despite him having a higher salary and a substantially less successful record.
-In 2018, she won the case and was awarded 3,7 million $ in damages.
+In 2018, she won the case and was awarded $3.7 million in damages.

-In June 2018, 11 former University of North Dakota women's players sued the university over the decision to axe the women's hockey programme in 2017, alleging that the university failed to meet its Title XI requirements to effectively accommodate student interests and abilities.
+In June 2018, 11 former University of North Dakota women's players sued the university over the decision to axe the women's hockey program in 2017, alleging that the university failed to meet its Title IX requirements to effectively accommodate student interests and abilities.

 National Hockey League (NHL)

 In August 2014, the Chicago Blackhawks announced that they stop playing "The Stripper" in between periods following a fan petition.
 Early that year, the team had been criticised for displays of sexism at the Blackhawks Convention, with the moderator, Mark Giangreco, focusing on the attractiveness of captain Jonathan Toews's partner instead of his trophy awards.

 In April 2015, NHL commissioner Gary Bettman defended the use of chants by spectators comparing Anaheim Ducks forward Corey Perry to Katy Perry.
-The chants had been criticised as being sexist for attempting to degrade Perry by calling him a woman, especially since there had been previous similar incidents, such as calling Sidney Crosby “Princess Crosby”.
+The chants had been criticised as being sexist for attempting to degrade Perry by calling him a woman, especially since there had been previous similar incidents, such as calling Sidney Crosby "Princess Crosby".
 EA Sports' NHL 15 video game was criticised sexist portrayals of women hockey fans in its marketing for the game.

 By mid-2019 less than 5% of hockey operations jobs in the NHL were held by women.
 In March 2019, the NHL and the NHLPA established a Female Hockey Advisory Committee to try and increased opportunities for women in the sport.

 In April 2020, a former Tampa Bay Lightning youth hockey coach sued the team, alleging that she was fired after filing a complaint over being sexually assaulted by a team executive.
 Later that year, the Los Angeles Kings suspended their senior manager of game presentation and events after he was sued by a former Kings employee for sexual harassment.
 In November 2020, Jarrod Skalde sued the Pittsburgh Penguins, accusing the team of covering up sexual assaults committed by Clark Donatelli, the head coach of the team's AHL affiliate.